hkebbi/Fortinet-Public-Cloud-Quick-Reference-Guide/README.md

 <br />

 ## Fortinet AWS References ##
+A set of AWS most requested Templates for getting you started in Fortinet AWS deployments.

 <br />
 <br />

 ## Fortinet GCP References ##
+A set of GCP most requested Templates for getting you started in Fortinet GCP deployments.

 <br />
 <br />

 ## Fortinet OCI References ##
+A set of OCI most requested Templates for getting you started in Fortinet OCI deployments.

 <br />
 <br />

 ## Fortinet Microservices & DevOps References ##
+A set of Container most requested Templates for getting you started in Fortinet Container & DevOps deployments.

 <br />
 <br />